thaisavieira/nft-preview-card-component/README.md

 ## My process

-You'll read about my process soon on my blog!
+You can read about my process of building this project on my blog:[NFT Preview Card Component Challenge from Frontend Mentor](https://dev.to/thaisavieira/nft-preview-card-component-challenge-from-frontend-mentor-2471)

 ### Built with